rollins-cms/mat310-spr20/sprint3/project.md

 Now, open the `Parser.java` code and find the `parse` method:
 ```
 public Program parse() {
 	consume(Tokens.PROGRAM);
 	consume(Tokens.NAME);
 	consume(Tokens.COLON);
 	Stmt.Block body = block();
+	...
 ```
-This code "consumes" tokens as we parse them and moves us through the `Program --> 'program' NAME ':' Block 'end'` grammar rule.
-We then call the `block` function once we reach the point where the sequence of tokens must contain a "block" of statements.
-Continue tracing the code into the `block` method where we see that a block of code must be a series of statements enclosed in curly braces (ie, the production rule `Block --> {Statement}`.
+This code "consumes" tokens as we parse them and moves us through the series of tokens (from the lexer).
+In this case, the tokens correspond to the `Program --> 'program' NAME ':' Block 'end'` grammar rule.
+We then call the `block` method once we reach the point where the sequence of tokens must contain a "block" of statements.

+Continue tracing the code into the `block` method where we see that a block of code must be a series of statements (ie, the production rule `Block --> {Statement}`.
 Continue tracing the small sample program above, reading the method comments carefully to understand how we continue to call more and more methods (which are the **production rules** of our grammar) until we come to the **terminals** which cannot be expanded any more.
 Remember that methods do not return/finish until their either 1) encounter an explicit `return` statement or finish all the statements in the method body.
+Compare the series of method calls to your hand-generated parse tree for the program.

 Now, let's kick it up a notch and add a rule to our grammar for multiplication/division.

-# Part 1: The Y Programming Language -- v 0.2 -- Adding Multiplication and Division
+## Part 1: The Y Programming Language -- v 0.2 -- Adding Multiplication and Division

 Here's an updated grammar for adding multiplication/division statements and expressions: